rkwa-dan/aqua-observability/README.md

 ### Exposing the Aqua Prometheus Endpoint

+Aqua Prom Endpoint : Console > integrations > Monitoring > Prometheus

-You can query the data exposed via this endpoint using a standard http query, using your favourite browser, API client or curl/wget.
+You can query the data exposed via this endpoint using a standard http query, using your favorite browser, API client or curl/wget.

 ``` $ curl --location --request GET 'http://<AquaWeb-FQDN>:8080/metrics' --header 'Authorization: Bearer <AquaPrometheusToken>'```